ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 to share some great footage from one of the monitoring hubs in

-Wales, which reveals the secret lives of Pine Martins at the
+Wales, which reveals the secret lives of pine Martens at the

 location.

-Yeah, so what you're seeing here is you're seeing the Martin
+STEPHANIE JOHNSTONE: Yeah, so what you're seeing here is

-is.
+STEPHANIE JOHNSTONE: It is.
 They sound so cute.
-This is how we actually first discovered
+This is how we

-it somewhere else and then about an hour and a half later this
+about an hour and a half later this third one here, that's the

 It's such an important resource for them.